neynt/notes/pets.md

 ### play

 - Laser pointer on the bed.
-Aim away from eyes
+Aim away from eyes!

 ### smokeynomicon -- advanced techniques for experts only
 - If there is a lot of leftover food, save it in the fridge using one of the